Seiya Suzuki Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The Rays pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Rays have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.74).

-- Bradley gets the start for the Rays, his sixth of the season.
-He is 3-1 with a 4.44 ERA and 34 strikeouts in 24 1/3 innings pitched.

-- In his most recent time out on Tuesday against the Toronto Blue Jays, the right-hander went four innings, giving up four earned runs while surrendering nine hits.
+- The left-hander's last time out was on Wednesday against the Toronto Blue Jays, when he went seven innings, surrendering one earned run while giving up four hits.

-- The 22-year-old has an ERA of 4.44, with 12.6 strikeouts per nine innings, in five games this season.
-Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.